 Salmon in the Klamath River face better survival odds this year thanks to an April 30 court ruling.
 The federal district court rejected requests to undo protective measures related to river water use in what looks to be another dry year in northern California.
 The decision is a win not only for salmon, but for thousands of people whose livelihood, culture, and traditions are tied to the fish.

-In 2017, the Yurok Tribe, Pacific Coast Federation of Fishermen’s Associations, and Klamath Riverkeeper, represented by Earthjustice, joined with the Hoopa Valley Tribe in lawsuits following extremely high disease outbreaks infecting threatened juvenile coho salmon.
+In 2017, the Yurok Tribe, Pacific Coast Federation of Fishermen’s Associations (PCFFA), and Klamath Riverkeeper, represented by Earthjustice, joined with the Hoopa Valley Tribe in lawsuits following extremely high disease outbreaks infecting threatened juvenile coho salmon.